eddywestbrook/predicate-monads/notes.md

  hold.
 That is, join is Proper for (|-- (Order:=|--)) ==> (|--). )
 *GM* this makes sense to me now.
 This ordering is the computation ordering.

+*GM* The current definition of PredMonad states the following:

+   predmonad_entailsP_preorder
+     (A:Type) `{Order A} :> PreOrder (entailsP (A:=A));
+   predmonad_entailsP_equalsM {A:Type} `{Order A} (P1 P2: PM A) :
+     P1 == P2 <-> (entailsP P1 P2 /\ entailsP P2 P1);

+neither of these is provable for the Identity monad (where [PM a = a -> Prop]).

+1) The first states that [PM] respects arbitrary (pre-order) relations on [A].
+Take the pre-order relation that is [fun x y => True], i.e. all things are related.
+Under this order PM is not allowed to distinguish any values in [A] which is not true in general and not even true for our specific instances.

+2) The second states that monadic equality is equal to bi-entailment.
+We definitely want something like this, but for the same reason as above it is not true.

+In order to solve this problem, we need to pick the order that the type respects apriori by parametrizing the type of the predicate monad by the order.
+Something like the following:

+    Record otype : Type :=
+    { T :> Type
+    ; order :> OrderOp T }.

+    PM : otype -> Type

+In this world, we need to carry around that *all* relevant functions respect this order.

 *Rules for logical operators*

     forallP f |-- f a